gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/assembly_instructions/step01.md

 #### Assembly

+1. File sharp edges on the diagonal of 90° plates.
+A small chamfer is enough, this just to avoid scratching cables and it will be useful for the next step as well.
 1. Assemble 4x 90° plates to the 2x 331mm v-slots as seen on figure 1.1 (with 8x M5x10 screws and 8x tee nuts).
 Do not tighten M5 screws yet
 1. Add 1x 370mm v-slot vertically as seen on figure 1.2 (with 4x M5x10 screws and 4x tee nuts).
 Do not tighten M5 screws yet